TiVo/androidx-media/tivo-docs/exo_2.15.1/HANDLING_2.15.1_MERGE_CONFLICTS.md

 - **Cea708Decoder**, **CeaDecoder**  &mdash; These conflicts arise from the service block work.
 Short-term, the conflicted file needs resolve, long-term we need our fixes in Google'c code base.
 - **analytics.DefaultPlaybackSessionManager** &mdash; Evaluate Player.stop() behavior, the comment in the TODO on the conflicted line talks about the changes.
 See if we can "take theirs" and still get our test cases to pass.
 - **analytics.PlaybackStatsListener[Test]** &mdash; Our change was to add a factory method for `DefaultSessionManager` and not create new sessions on stop ([PlaybackStatsListener will not create sessions for Player.stop()](https://github.com/tivocorp/exoplayerprvt/commit/5391296e74)).
 Actions should be:
-  - Figure out if we can do without our changes or submit pull requests for them
+  - Submit pull request for non-default SessionManger.
   - Test cases we have should merge and still pass